On a generalised form of subjective probability: Strength of a distribution function

-Under these assumptions, if the set of events $\mathcal{D}_{\mbox{ $\mu$}}[\lambda]$ is defined as the set $\mathcal{F}[\lambda]$ was defined in equation~(\ref{equ8}) but with respect to the variable $\mu$ and the prior distribution function $D(\mu)$, then it would be expected that the similarities in the set $\{ S( A, R(\lambda) ) : A \in \mathcal{D}_{\mbox{ $\mu$}}[\lambda] \}$ would all be regarded as being very low.
-In fact, we would expect that it would be difficult, if not impossible, to find any directly elicited distribution function (for any random variable in any context) that could be regarded as being externally weaker than the prior distribution function $D(\mu)$ according to Definition~7.
+Under these assumptions, if the set of events $\mathcal{D}_{\mbox{ $\mu$}}[a]$ is defined as the set $\mathcal{F}[a]$ was de\-fined in equation~(\ref{equ8}) but with respect to the variable $\mu$ rather than the variable $X$, and the prior distribution function $D(\mu)$ rather than the generic distribution function $F_X(x)$, then it would be expected that the similarities in the set $\{ S( A, R(\lambda) ) : A \in \mathcal{D}_{\mbox{ $\mu$}}[\lambda] \}$ would all be regarded as being very low.
+In fact, we would expect that it would be difficult, if not impossible, to find any directly elicited distribution function, for any random variable in any context, that could be regarded as being externally weaker than the prior distribution function $D(\mu)$ according to Definition~7.
 This is because, apart from needing to satisfy the condition that it is diffuse and symmetric, the choice of the prior density function for $\mu$ when there is very little or no prior information about $\mu$ will be extremely arbitrary, implying that the definition of the events in the set $\mathcal{D}_{\mbox{ $\mu$}}[\lambda]$ will be just as arbitrary.
 For example, if $\lambda=0.5$ then the set $\mathcal{D}_{\mbox{ $\mu$}}[\lambda]$ will contain the events $\{\mu < \mu_0\}$ and $\{\mu > \mu_0\}$ which clearly depend on the very arbitrary choice of the prior median $\mu_0$.
-In general, for all values of $\lambda$ in $[0.05, 0.95]$, the events in the set $\mathcal{D}_{\mbox{ $\mu$}}[\lambda]$ will also depend on the arbitrary decision that needs to be made about how diffuse the prior density function for $\mu$ should be.
+A similar point about how the choice of the location of the prior density of $\mu$ can affect the definition of the events in the set $\mathcal{D}_{\mbox{ $\mu$}}[\lambda]$ can be made with respect to other values of $\lambda$ in the range of interest, i.e.\ $[0.05, 0.95]$.
+Furthermore, for all values of $\lambda$ in this range, the events in the set $\mathcal{D}_{\mbox{ $\mu$}}[\lambda]$ will of course also generally depend on the arbitrary decision that needs to be made about how diffuse the prior density for $\mu$ should be over the real line.